communications-mining

 Example email message highlighting the text that the model takes into account when making predictions

-The model does not consider the specific sender or recipient address of an email, so this should not be used whatsoever when determining what label should be applied to an email message.
+Note: The model does not consider the specific sender or recipient address of an email.
+Therefore, these addresses should not be used at all when you determine which label to apply to an email message.

-What this all means is that it's important that each label is specific in what it's trying to capture, otherwise the model will not be able to identify trends and patterns in the language that help it predict a label concept.
+This means that that each label must be specific in what it aims to capture.
+Otherwise, the model will struggle to identify the trends and patterns in the language necessary to predict the label concept accurately.

-If the model is to predict a label well, its need multiple similar examples of the different expressions of each concept captured by a label.
-Extremely broad labels therefore require very large numbers of examples to be predicted well.
+For the model to predict a label accurately, it requires multiple similar examples of the various expressions of each concept captured by the label.
+Therefore, extremely broad labels need a very large number of examples to be predicted effectively.

-If the model is better able to identify a child label because it's more specific and clearly identifiable (compared to a very broad parent category), it can actually significantly boost its ability to predict its parent label too.
+If the model can better identify a child label because it is more specific and clearly identifiable, compared to a very broad parent category, it can significantly enhance its ability to predict the parent label as well.

 Label descriptions